Bardo Pond

-Bardo Pond are an American psychedelic rock band formed in 1991, and who are currently signed to London-based label Fire Records.
-The current members are Michael Gibbons (guitar), John Gibbons (guitar), Isobel Sollenberger (flute and vocals), Clint Takeda (bass guitar) and Jason Kourkounis (drums).
+Bardo Pond is an American psychedelic rock band formed in 1991.
+It consists of Michael Gibbons (guitar), John Gibbons (guitar), Isobel Sollenberger (flute and vocals), Clint Takeda (bass guitar) and Jason Kourkounis (drums).
 Bardo Pond's music is often classified as space rock, acid rock, post-rock, shoegazing, noise or psychedelic rock.
 Some Bardo Pond album titles have been derived from the names of esoteric psychedelic substances.
 Their sound has been likened to Pink Floyd, Spacemen 3 and My Bloody Valentine amongst others.

 Allmusic describes Bardo Pond as having "lengthy, deliberate sound explorations filled with all the hallmarks of modern-day space rock: droning guitars, thick distortion, feedback, reverb, and washes of white noise."

 Bardo Pond are a taper-friendly band who encourage fans to make recordings of their shows.

 Early years

-According to guitarist Michael Gibbons, the band members came together post-university: "...we were basically just out of college, actually, and we just got really interested in free music, and that’s where it started.
+According to guitarist Michael Gibbons, the band members came together post-university: "...we were basically just out of college, actually, and we just got really interested in free music, and that's where it started.
 And we were artists too [a number of the band are visual artists].
 So were just started playing free improvised sounds – it was really just kind of that love of making noise and sounds that got us together.
-Basically we didn’t really learn how to play songs until after about four years, and that’s when things started clicking, and we actually made up songs.
-But it’s still the same thing”.
+Basically we didn't really learn how to play songs until after about four years, and that's when things started clicking, and we actually made up songs.
+But it's still the same thing".
 Joining with guitarist Clint Takeda, they began jamming, and Takeda gave the trio the name Bardo Pond, from the Tibetan Book of the Dead.
 At the same time, school chums Sollenberger and Sentz joined the group.
 The group released the first of several self-distributed cassettes, Shone Like a Ton, in 1992, before releasing Bufo Alvarius on Drunken Fish Records in 1995.
 Their next record, 1996's Amanita, marked the band's transition to Matador Records and international distribution.